sukhinin/simple-config/README.md

 }
 ```

-The configuration is loaded from resource `reference.properties` on the classpath, file `application.properties`
+It loads configuration from resource `reference.properties` on the system classpath, file `application.properties`
 in the current working directory of the application, and system properties prefixed with `app.` (prefix will be
 stripped from configuration key name).